kengz/openai_lab/source/includes/_INSTALLATION.md

 ## Setup Data Auto-sync

-We find it extremely useful to have data file sync when running the lab on a remote server.
-This allows us to have a live view of the experiment graphs and data on our Dropbox app on a computer or a smartphone.
+We find it extremely useful to have data file-sync when running the lab on a remote server.
+This allows us to have a live view of the experiment graphs and data on our Dropbox app, on a computer or a smartphone.

-For auto-syncing lab `data/` we use [Grunt](http://gruntjs.com/) file watcher for automatically copying data files via Dropbox.
+For auto-syncing lab `data/` we use [Grunt](http://gruntjs.com/) file watcher for automatically copying data files to Dropbox.
 In your dropbox, set up a shared folder `~/Dropbox/openai_lab/data` and sync to desktop.

 <aside class="notice">
 Setup the config key <code>data_sync_destination</code> in <code>config/{default.json, production.json}</code>.